October 17 - 19, 2025

 Guided tours, book presentation, keynote event

-• 14.00 - 15.30: Book presentation TAUTES HEIM - Story & Details.
-Details and participants for this part of the event to be announced - Alternatively: Opportunity for self-organized snacks and/or a visit to the permanent and special exhibition in the Hufeisensiedlung information station
+- 14.00 - 15.30: Book presentation TAUTES HEIM - Story & Details. with reading and discussions, details and participants for this part of the event will be announced.
+Registration is required.
+(The address will then be announced individually.) - Alternatively: Opportunity for self-organized snacks and/or a visit to the permanent and special exhibition in the Hufeisensiedlung information station.

 Sunday, 19.10.2025: